Cyprotex is a specialist provider of ADME and PK services and offer a range of in vitro permeability and transporter assays.

 P-gp (P-glycoprotein) is one of the most well-recognized efflux transporters.
 It is expressed in many tissues, including the intestine, brain, and kidney.
 P-gp inhibition has been shown to be responsible for several clinical drug-drug interactions.
 For example, clarithromycin can inhibit the transport of the P-gp substrate digoxin, resulting in an elevation of plasma levels and a decrease in renal clearance5.

-Recommendations for studying P-gp inhibition and substrate identification are outlined in the FDA Draft Guidance for Industry, Drug Interaction Studies – Study Design, Data Analysis, Implications for Dosing, and Labeling Recommendations, (2012)1 and in the EMA Guideline on the Investigation of Drug Interactions (Adopted 2012)2.
+Recommendations for studying P-gp inhibition and substrate identification are outlined in the FDA Draft Guidance for Industry, Drug Interaction Studies – In Vitro Metabolism- and Transporter-mediated Drug-Drug Interaction Studies (2017)1 and in the EMA Guideline on the Investigation of Drug Interactions (Adopted 2012)2.
 Cyprotex follow the decision trees for identifying if an in vivo drug-drug interaction study is required using in vitro protocols recommended by the regulatory authorities.